Rixzty/rixzty/README.md

 ### Hi there 👋

+I'm Rixzty.
+I'm from Spain and a student from the University of Deusto.
+I'm passionate on learning programming, virtual reality, technology and systems.

 <!--
 **Rixzty/rixzty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.